La Sociedad para las Artes

 Distinguished Visiting Writer Series

 The cornerstone of La Sociedad’s activities, the Distinguished Visiting Writer Series began more than 30 years ago by now-retired faculty members, Joe Somoza and Keith Wilson.
 Since then, with a very modest budget, La Sociedad has provided NMSU, Las Cruces, and El Paso with a steady stream of the major contemporary regional, national, and international writers of our day, including Pulitzer Prize winner Richard Russo; National Book Award and National Book Critics Circle Award winner Andrea Barrett; Poet Laureate Robert Pinsky; MacArthur “Genius Grant” Award winners Ed Hirsh, Barrett, and David Foster Wallace; and Nobel Prize short-listed Chinese dissident poet Bei Dao.
 Other writers have received literature’s highest honors, serving as models and inspiration for our local audience: Tim O’Brien, Ana Castillo, Yevgeny Yevtushenko, Denise Chavez, Larry Brown, Zhang Ur, Dagoberto Gilb, and others.
-Our readings are popular and many writers comment on the numbers we attract to their readings.
-Poetry readings usually have at least 100 people in attendance and fiction readings have up to 400 and sometimes more.
-The audience comprises a mix of students, professors and community members in equal parts and the readings are always free.

 The effects of such a series are numerous.
 Students and non-students both learn that literature is a living thing, an active process that can be a part of a person’s life.
 The Distinguished Visiting Writers give lectures concerning the craft and process of writing, either in the public schools or on campus, and all are welcome.
 The topics range from the translation of Chinese poetry, the intricacies of dialogue in short stories, to the importance of landscape to literature today.
 During these lectures, people read work, think about the writing process and interact informally with the writers, asking questions long after the talk is over.
 The series remains responsive to the interests and needs of NMSU and the community in its scheduling, collaborating with Chicano Programs, the Languages and Linguistics Department, the Asian Studies program, Alma De Arte Charter School, the Border Book Festival and locally owned presses such as Zephyr Press and Lannan Award-winning Cinco Puntos Press.